 Canadians have a right of access to their personal information, but the Privacy Act identifies specific exemptions for which the need for confidentiality of certain information is recognized.
 An exemption is a provision under the Act that authorizes the head of the government institution to not disclose personal information in response to a privacy request.
-No exemptions were invoked during this reporting period.
+During this reporting period, one exemption was invoked - section 26 (personal information about another individual).